Religion in Pakistan: Baháʼí

-In the 15th century, the reformist Sikh movement originated in the Punjab region of the Indian subcontinent where Sikhism's founder, as well as most of the faiths disciples, originated from.
-There are a number of Sikhs living throughout Pakistan today; estimates vary, but the number is thought to be on the order of 20,000.
-In recent years, their numbers have increased with many Sikhs migrating from neighboring Afghanistan who have joined their co-religionists in Pakistan.
-The shrine of Guru Nanak Dev is located in Nankana Sahib near the city of Lahore where many Sikhs from all over the world make pilgrimage to this and other shrines.

 Zoroastrianism

-There are at least 4,000 Pakistani citizen practicing the Zoroastrian religion.
-The region of Balochistan is believed to be a stronghold of Zoroastrianism before the advent of Islam.
+There are at least 4,000 Pakistani citizens practicing the Zoroastrian religion.
+The region of Balochistan is believed to have been a stronghold of Zoroastrianism before the advent of Islam.
 With the flight of Zoroastrians from Greater Iran into the Indian subcontinent, the Parsi communities were established.
 More recently, from the 15th century onwards, Zorastrians came to settle the coast of Sindh and have established thriving communities and commercial enterprises.
 At the time of independence of Pakistan in 1947, Karachi and Lahore were home to a thriving Parsi business community.
 Karachi had the most prominent population of Parsis in Pakistan, though their population is declining.
 Parsis have entered Pakistani public life as social workers, business folk, journalists and diplomats.
 The most prominent Parsis of Pakistan today include Ardeshir Cowasjee, Byram Dinshawji Avari, Jamsheed Marker, as well as Minocher Bhandara.
 The founding father of Pakistan, Muhammad Ali Jinnah, married Ratti Bai who belonged to a Parsi family before her conversion to Islam.